espressif/esp-thread-br/docs/en/hardware_platforms.rst

      - ESP Thread Border Router/Zigbee Gateway Sub-Ethernet

 ..
 [A] The flash is integrated in the chip's package.
+..
+[B] It was 4 MB in some early samples.

 Retail Orders
 ^^^^^^^^^^^^^